QGIS: Refine Your Maps for Reporting and Publication

 Shapes

-We can add a border around our information section.
+We can add a border around our layout.
 This isn’t necessary, but it looks nice!
+It also has greater customisability than the map frame options.

 • Add a rectangle to your map by clicking the Add Shape icon in the left menu, or navigating Add Item > Add Shape > Add Rectangle

-• Hover over the corner created by the bottom of the map and the side of the canvas, the mouse should snap to the corner
+• Hover over the top left corner of the canvas, the mouse should snap to the corner

 • Click and drag until your mouse snaps to the opposite corner of the canvas

-• In the Items panel, click the box next to Style, this will take you to the Symbol Settings window
+• In the Item Properties panel, click the box next to Style, this will take you to the Symbol Settings window

 • Click Simple Fill